nLab orbifold

 An orbifold is much like a smooth manifold but possibly with singularities of the form of fixed points of finite group-actions.

-Where a smooth manifold is a space locally modeled on Cartesian spaces/Euclidean spaces n\mathbb{R}^n, an orbifold is, more generally, a space that is locally modeled on smooth action groupoids (homotopy quotients) nG\mathbb{R}^n\sslash G of a finite group GG acting on a Cartesian space.
+Where a smooth manifold is a space locally modeled on Cartesian spaces/Euclidean spaces n\mathbb{R}^n, an orbifold is, more generally, a space that is locally modeled on quotients of n\mathbb{R}^ns, suitably understood, by actions of finite groups of diffeomorphisms.
+Here fixed points of the group action become singular points in the quotient, like the tip of a cone, which are not allowed in mere manifolds:

-The word orbifold was introduced in (Thurston 1992), while the original name was VV-manifold (Satake), and was taken in a more restrictive sense, assuming that the actions of finite groups on the charts are always effective.
-Nowadays these are called effective orbifolds and those which are global quotients by a finite group are global quotient orbifolds.
+The word orbifold was introduced by Thurston 1992, while the concept goes back to Satake 1956, who originally spoke of VV-manifolds and took them in a more restrictive sense, assuming that the actions of finite groups on the charts are always effective.
+Nowadays these are called effective orbifolds.

 There is also a notion of finite stabilizers in algebraic geometry.
 A singular variety is called an (algebraic) orbifold if it has only so-called orbifold singularities.